 The two were a formidable force to be reckoned with.
 The Pod’s law stated that one could apply to be a junior chieftain at age sixteen.
 Tim and Eric were among the frontrunners for the next generation of leadership.
 To prove their worth, the two planned a trip out to the Forbidden Cave.

 The Cave, situated along a set of cliffs dotting the coastline, was a menace of its own.
-To be reached, a traveller had to scale across remote and jagged rocks.
+To be reached, a traveler had to scale across remote and jagged rocks.
 One slip meant almost certain death.

 It was a starlit October night.
 Autumn’s gales were ripping through the boys’ clothes.